wizard23/asimov-hex/docs/system-description/apps/tile-editor/index__implementation.md

 ## Rendering pipeline
 - Pixi.js `Graphics` instances draw each polygon.
 - Selection and hover state update stroke/outline styling.
+- Hover state also computes a nearest vertex or edge and draws a highlight on the hovered element (vertex takes priority over edge).
 - The polygon labels are regenerated on selection updates.